Anashaikh/terraform-ec2-instances/README.md

 #### Create Testing and Production EC2 Instances on three different regions (AU, UK & US) on AWS

 ###### Setting up a basic AWS environment for a web application which is accessible on port 80.
 In AWS Regions such as Australia (AU), United Kingdom (UK), and United States (US), we will create one ec2 instance for Testing environment & one ec2 instance for Production environment that will be running Windows Server.
-S3 bucket will be created in the AWS United States (US) region which can be accessible by all the EC2 instances.
+S3 bucket will be created in the AWS United States (US) region in Test and Production environment which can be accessible by all the EC2 instances.

 ```bash